Making compost for a beautiful garden is fairly simple. Even small gardens can have a neat little compost bin tucked in a corner.

 Nice bins keep things tidy and can help speed up your compost action.

-There are fancy 3 part bins you can build or buy.
-These work very well.
+There are also fancy 3 part bins you can build or buy.
 One section is for the start, then you turn it into the next section where it cooks more then on the the last bin for the finished product.

-Here is a link to how to build one for yourself if you would rather go the DIY route.
+Here is a link to how to build one of these for yourself if you would rather go the DIY route.
 Click on the photo or text below it.

 DIY 3 bin composter